YoussofH/Minedev/README.md

 >
 > This approach prevents developers from copying and pasting code without understanding the deep details of what they are implementing.

-### User Stories
+### Minedev User Stories by User Type

+**User Type 1: Developer**

+* **Explore Implementation Options:**
+  * As a developer using Minedev, I want to describe a feature I need to implement, so the AI can suggest relevant code block examples from my project or public repositories.
+  * This will allow me to explore different approaches and understand how similar functionalities have been implemented before.
+* **Contextual Code Guidance:**
-- As a developer using Minedev, I want to have a conversation with the AI about how to implement a specific feature, so I can get guidance and explore different approaches without directly copying code.
+  * As a developer using Minedev, I want to select a specific code block within my project and ask the AI to explain its purpose and functionality in the context of the surrounding code.
+  * This will help me understand existing code better and modify it confidently.
+* **AI Debugging Assistant:**
-- As a developer using Minedev, I want to use the AI pair programmer feature that allows me to select the voice of by best friend and speak with him/her, helping me clear my thoughts and take decisions.
+  * As a developer using Minedev, I want to describe an error message I'm encountering, and the AI can suggest relevant code block examples from my project or public repositories that might help fix the issue.
+  * This will save me time debugging and allow me to learn from common solutions.

+**User Type 2: Company Admin**

+* **Enforce Coding Standards:**
+  * As a company admin using Minedev, I want to define a set of coding standards and best practices for my team.
+  * Minedev should then prioritize code block examples that adhere to these standards when responding to developer queries.
+* **Security Control:**
+  * As a company admin using Minedev, I want to restrict the AI from suggesting code examples that contain security vulnerabilities or expose sensitive data.
+  * This will ensure the code used by my developers adheres to security best practices.
+* **Company-Specific Code Examples:**
-- As a company admin using Minedev, I want to control the level of detail and specific functionalities suggested by the AI in responses to developer queries, so I can ensure the information aligns with our company coding standards and security best practices.
+  * As a company admin using Minedev, I want to upload a library of pre-approved code snippets and functionalities specific to our company's codebase.
+  * Minedev should prioritize suggesting these examples to developers working on projects within our company.

 <br><br>
 <!-- Tech stack -->